hlascelles/karina_personal_website/_posts/kitchen/2017-02-01-chocolate-cake.md

 * Preheat the oven to 130C.
 Grease a 23cm loose-bottomed round cake tin with butter.
 * In a saucepan over medium heat, add butter cut into chunks and chocolate broken into squares.
 Stir frequently until fully melted, and remove from heat.
 * Separate egg whites from egg yolks into two large bowls.
-* Into the yolks, add buttermilk, sugar, cornstarch, salt, vanilla, coffee and melted chocolate.
+* Into the yolks, add kefir, sugar, cornstarch, salt, vanilla, coffee and melted chocolate.
 Mix well.
 * Whip egg whites to soft peaks.
 * Fold whipped egg whites into the cake mix.
 * Transfer into the greased cake tin and bake for about 40min at 130C.
 When you take it out of the oven, it should still be slightly jiggly in the center.